 For the purpose of updating the Water and Wastewater (W/WW) models to reflect the reduction in population, the more conservative concept, Concept 2 was selected for analysis.
 This results in a residential population of 9,954 and new employment population of 3,155, and associated total population of 13,109.
-This represents an overall population reduction of 1,316 from the 2041 population projections (13,000 new residents and 1,425 new jobs, or 14,425 people and jobs, as was applied in "Burlington Mobility Hubs Area Specific Plans - Functional Servicing Report", Wood October 2018).
+This represents an overall population reduction of 1,316 from the 2041 population projections (13,000 new residents and 1,425 new jobs, or 14,425 people and jobs.